NVIDIA Datacenter GPU Solutions from Microway

 - Unprecedented performance for Deep Learning

-Speedups of up to 9X for AI training and up to 30X for inference with Transformers, up to 2 PFLOPS/4PFLOPS performance
+Speedups of up to 9X for AI training and up to 30X for inference with Transformers, approaching 2 PFLOPS/4PFLOPS performance

 - 2nd Gen Multi Instance GPU (MIG)